Last Updated on

 There are various colour theory models, but here are the three we come across every day:

-- Red Green Blue (RGB) model – used in electronic systems that transmit light such as computers and televisions;
+- Red Green Blue (RGB) model – used in electronic systems that transmit light such as computers and televisions.

 - Red Yellow Blue (RYB) model – the colour system traditionally used in art.
-It has been around for centuries and is the model often taught in school; however, more recent experimentation has shown that the true primary colours are magenta, yellow and cyan.
+It has been around for centuries and is the model often taught in school.
+(However, more recent experimentation has shown that the true primary colours are magenta, yellow and cyan.)

 - Magenta Cyan Yellow model – a more modern approach to painting and is the model used by printers.
 These colours mix a bright and clean spectrum.
-You can mix red, green and blue from these primaries too.

 We are using the RYB model, simply as it’s the one most people are familiar with, and it is easy to use for makeup and hair purposes.

 Knowing how to achieve a particular colour and understanding what colours cancel each other out are essential in makeup and hairdressing.